The Logos: The Meletic Testament (Chapter 21 The Vision)

 13. We must make it beautiful; for if the message lacks grace, they will not listen, no matter how true it may be in its essence—Thalia said at last, her voice soft but firm.

-14. Polybios scoffed, his brow furrowed with the impatience of a man who had seen too many truths diluted for the sake of palatability. —Truth is not a vase to be painted.
+14. Zagreus scoffed, his brow furrowed with the impatience of a man who had seen too many truths diluted for the sake of palatability. —Truth is not a vase to be painted.
 It is a stone to be held, heavy and unadorned.

 15. Sosibios, ever the mediator, leaned forth and replied—But even stones must be shaped, must be given form and purpose, or they are left to gather moss in the dust.